climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 hint~

 ## Use Step 11
 After looking at the data with the yellow paper, let's try another material.
-Place a piece of aluminum foil on the breakout board.
+Place a piece of aluminum foil on the base plate.
 What do you notice about the data below?

 ~hint What should I be looking for?
 - Watch how the light level numbers change.